-Step 2: Based on BMR, determine your TDEE (Total Daily Energy Expenditure)
+Step 2: Based on RMR, determine your TDEE (Total Daily Energy Expenditure).

-Step 1 is fairly formulaic, and Step 2-4 is really where the science of your particular bodily needs come in, and where a dietitian’s advice is critical.
+Steps 2-3 are where the science of your particular body needs come in, and where a dietitian’s advice is critical.
 If weight loss is a goal, a dietitian can help you ascertain why that is and what kind of daily calorie deficit is healthy to achieve that goal.
-There is a big difference between a healthy calorie deficit of about 10-20 percent that can incur gradual weight loss versus an extreme calorie slashing diet typical of the fad diets we discussed earlier.
+There is a big difference between a healthy calorie deficit of about 10-20 percent that can incur gradual weight loss versus an extreme calorie-slashing diet typical of the fad diets we discussed earlier.
 If weight gain or weight maintenance is a goal, this calorie target is also useful to understand how much intake in the CI side to achieve these objectives.

-Even if weight loss is not your goal, this is a useful tool stay where you are weight wise but make sure you are getting adequate nutrients to support both your workout regime and your ADLs (activities of daily life).
-In all three cases, understanding the math the professionals use is useful, but ultimately seeing the professional is the best case scenario.
-I talk about this in _____
+Even if weight loss is not your goal, this is a useful tool to stay where you are weight-wise, but make sure you are getting adequate nutrients to support both your workout regime and your ADLs (activities of daily life).
+In all three cases, understanding the math the professionals use is helpful, but ultimately, seeing the professional is the best case scenario.

 Mifflin St. Jeor Calculation